 The world keeps changing and web designers and developers are always needing to adapt.
 Mobile websites are pushing web designers to re-think how their work is displayed across various devices.
-Responsive web design allows design and code to respond to the size of a device’s screen which basically means that it looks great whether you’re looking on an iphone, your iPad mini or a 40-inch desktop.
+Responsive web design makes your site look great whether you’re looking at it on an iPhone, your iPad mini or a 40-inch desktop.

-The best responsive websites use fluid grids, flexible images and CSS styling to alter the site’s design and render it according to the width of the browser and knowing your audience and what device they’re using to view your website is important information so that you can develop a website properly.
-For designers the ultimate goal should be to develop a website design across different devices and platforms but knowing which one comes first makes the design process a little bit different for each site.
+The most responsive websites use fluid grids, flexible images and CSS styling to alter the site’s design and render it according to the width of the browser.
+Knowing your audience and what device they’re using to view your website is important information to develop a website properly.
+For designers, the ultimate goal should be to design across different devices and platforms, but knowing which one comes first makes the design process different for each site.